LarsKue/lightning-trainable/README.md

 # lightning-trainable
 A light-weight trainable module for `pytorch-lightning`, aimed at fast prototyping.

-This package is intended to further simplify the definition of your `LightningModules` such that you only need to define a network, hyperparameters, and a loss function.
+This package is intended to further simplify the definition of your `LightningModules` such that you only need to define a network, hyperparameters, and train metrics.

 It also provides some default benchmarks that you can run your models on.